BNFC/bnfc/README.md

 --------------------------

-The BNF Converter (bnfc) is a compiler construction tool generating a compiler front-end from a Labelled BNF grammar.
+The BNF Converter (bnfc) is a compiler construction tool generating a compiler front-end from a Labelled BNF (LBNF) grammar.
 It is currently able to generate Haskell, Agda, C, C++, Java, and OCaml, as well as XML representations.

-Given a Labelled BNF grammar the tool produces:
+Given a LBNF grammar the tool produces:
 - an abstract syntax implementation
 - a case skeleton for the abstract syntax in the same language
 - an Alex, Ocamllex, JLex, or Flex lexer generator file